ZiqiZhou-314/BM_final_project/full-report.md

 # Methods

-\<\<\<\<\<\<\< HEAD The dataset contains 7 factors that are potentially associated with the salaries of the Houston College of Medicine faculty.
+The dataset contains 7 factors that are potentially associated with the salaries of the Houston College of Medicine faculty.
 These are department, gender, primary emphasis (clinical or research), certification (board certified or not certified), publication rate (publications on CV/ years between CV date and MD date), years since obtaining MD and rank (supplemental table 1.
 The mean salary for the 1994 academic year and the salary for the 1995 academic year (salary after increment to the 1994 income) are the outcomes.
 Histograms were were made to visualize the distribution of the outcomes.
-The histograms show right skewness so log transformations of the outcomes were carried out (supplemental figure 1).
+A natural logarithmic transformation was performed to attentuate for the right skewedness (supplemental figure 1).t (supplemental figure 1).
 Since gender was the main variable of interest, models were analyzed in R studio (RStudio Team, 2015) to test for associations between gender and salary.

-# A simple linear regression model was developed using mean salaries for the 2 years provided and gender.
+A simple linear regression model was developed using mean salaries for the 2 years provided and gender.
 Using this model as the reference point, other variables in the dataset were analyzed as potential confounders or interactions.

+After extensive research on this particulary issue, it was obvious to us that there are many factors that could either interact, confound or not impact the relationship between salary and gender.
+Three main variables in this data set were selected based on our research for further examination as effect measure modifiers: department, rank, and experience.
+Rank was the only variable that had a significant interaction in this data set and thus, was included in the model.Confounders were also identified.
+It was determined that dept, clin, cert, prate and exper were all confounders, therefore they were all included in the model and adjusted for.

+# Correlation of the variables were looked to address any multicollinearity between the variables.
 Model selection was made using criterion-based procedures.
-Once the final model was determined (supplemental table 2), residuals vs fitted values plot, quantile-quantile plot, scale-location plot and residuals vs leverage plots were used to diagnose the model (supplemental figure 2) and anova was used to determine significance (Supplemental table 3).
+Once the final model was determined (supplemental table 2), residuals vs fitted values plot, quantile-quantile plot, scale-location plot and residuals vs leverage plots were used to diagnose the model (supplemental figure 2) and anova was used to determine overall significance taking into account of the categorical levels in the data (Supplemental table 3).

 The dataset contains 7 factors that are potentially associated with the salaries of the Houston College of Medicine faculty.
 These are